-Correctness of Algorithm 1: SUM enumeration via dynamic programming #
+Correctness of SUM enumeration via dynamic programming #

-algorithm enumerates the non-empty subsets W of a finite set of
+enumerates the non-empty subsets W of a finite set of occurrences U

-formulation: sumExact occs t j is the list of subsets of
+equivalent functional formulation: sumExact occs t j is the list of

-occs.toFinset with weighted sum exactly j (i.e., the paper's
+subsets of occs.toFinset with weighted sum exactly j (i.e., dp[j]

-dp[j] after iteration N), defined by direct recursion on occs.
+after iteration N), defined by direct recursion on occs.
+The six

-The six op-cases of the algorithm and all four early-return cases
+op-cases and all four early-return cases collapse into a single

-where T = occs.toFinset.sum t.
-Impossible sums simply contribute
+T = occs.toFinset.sum t.
+Impossible sums simply contribute empty

-The aggregate term t enters as α → ℕ; the annotation α_i of the
+The aggregate term t enters as α → ℕ; an annotation α_i would be

 Definitions #